yox92/ModParameter/src/README.md

 ## Notes

-- **This mod does not modify original game assets.** All changes apply to **cloned versions** of weapons, ammunition, and attributes, ensuring that the original game balance remains untouched.
-- For troubleshooting and further details, refer to the `README.md` file in the repository.

-- In case of any issues, the **config.ts** file located in:
-`ModParameter\src\config.ts` allows you to launch the server in `DEBUG` mode, where you can choose your preferred **colors**.

 #### Saving mod' item strategy

-- Cloned objects have a **STATIC** identifier, meaning they remain in your inventory after disconnection.
-- If you disable `ModParameter` or if you remove the modding from an object in your inventory beforehand, the game temporarily removes it from your inventory.
-However, if you redefine the object, the same quantity will reappear but with the newly applied characteristics.
-- This behavior is only true if you leave  to default `removeModItemsFromProfile` set to false in the SPT file:
-`\spt\SPT_Data\Server\configs\core.json`
+- This mod no longer modifies your original items.
+All changes are applied to a copy of the item you choose to modify, preserving the game's original balance.
+Copies have a unique identifier, so even if you disconnect, they remain in your inventory.
+Modifications won't delete your copied item but will simply update its newly defined properties.
+If you decide to remove a modification, on your next login, the mod will detect the missing copy and replace it with the original version.
+- If you decide to DELETE this mod, please remove all modifications and log in one last time to allow the mod to restore everything properly.

 -  If this value is set to true, then the following scenario will apply:
   * You mod an object